-'Capital requirements on the underlying exposures (KIRB)' An approach available to banks when calculating risk weighted assets (RWA) for securitisation exposures.
+'Capital requirements on the underlying exposures (KIRB)' An approach available to banks when calculating Risk Weighted Assets for securitisation exposures.
 This is based upon the RWA amounts that would be calculated under the IRB approach for the underlying pool of securitised exposures in the program, had such exposures not been securitised.

-'Capital resources' Financial instruments on balance sheet that are eligible to satisfy capital requirements.
+'Capital resources' Common Equity Tier 1, Additional Tier 1 and Tier 2 capital those are eligible to satisfy capital requirements under CRD IV.

-'Capital risk' The risk that the firm has an insufficient level or composition of capital to support its normal business activities and to meet its regulatory capital requirements under normal operating environments or stressed conditions (both actual and as defined for internal planning or regulatory testing purposes).
-This includes the risk from the firm's pension plans.
+'Capital risk' The risk that the Barclays Group has an insufficient level or composition of capital to support its normal business activities and to meet its regulatory capital requirements under normal operating environments or stressed conditions (both actual and as defined for internal planning or regulatory testing purposes).
+This includes the risk from the Barclays Group's pension plans.

 'Central Counterparty' / 'Central Clearing Counterparties (CCPs)' A clearing house mediating between the buyer and the seller in a financial transaction, such as a derivative contract or repurchase agreement (repo).
-Where a central counterparty is used, a single bi-lateral contract between the buyer and seller is replaced with two contracts, one between the buyer and the CCP and one between the CCP and the seller.
+Where a central counterparty is used, a single bilateral contract between the buyer and seller is replaced with two contracts, one between the buyer and the CCP and one between the CCP and the seller.
 The use of CCPs allows for greater oversight and improved credit risk mitigation in over-the-counter (OTC) markets.